FlipperPA/windows-zoom/bot/README.md

 * A mount with wheels and VESA mounting interface, [such as this one](https://smile.amazon.com/Rfiver-Rolling-Universal-Display-Trolley/dp/B07JHWCQW5/).
 * A power strip with a long lead cable, [such as this one](https://smile.amazon.com/Kensington-Guardian-15-Foot-Protector-K38215NA/dp/B00PBWV6SW/).
 * Zip ties to keep cabling contained, [such as these](https://smile.amazon.com/Pounds-Tensile-Strength-Pieces-Karoka/dp/B08K4PTCW1/).
+* A USB flash drive to install Windows 10.
+[You can create Windows 10 installation media with this tool](https://go.microsoft.com/fwlink/?LinkId=691209).